top of page

 • 3 min read

 I clock out of Saks at 7:08, looking forward to an evening of tequila and solitude.
 After discovering an American dive bar near my house, my Thursday night routine took one year to perfect.
-I'd revisit the bar until I became a regular and made enough friends to dissipate my loneliness.
-My parents were home all the time, which mimicked the feeling of a prison rather than a shelter, and I was forced to look for safety elsewhere.
+I'd revisit the bar until I became a regular and made enough friends to distract me from unsettling emotions.
+My parents were home all the time and often contributed to my stress, forcing me to develop an escapist mentality.

 I had just ended a vital friendship and found it tacky to drink alone at chic and tasteful bars where I could run into individuals I had no desire to fake conversation with.
 Paradise Alley was the perfect place to let loose without judgment.
 I could slug Casamigos without being cut off, flirt with DL men, and write about what I couldn't express verbally.
 For a year, I called this bar home.
 Little did I know my drunk days at my favorite bar were numbered.